basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 With Solidity, I tried to make sure I wasn't going to even _try_ to reference a position in the grid that didn't exist (such as `-1`), since I'd then need to handle an error.

-In an effort to make my contract more efficient, too, I tried to avoid allocating too much memory for a number, e.g., 16 bits when all I needed was 8.
-I Also tried to avoid switching between byte arrays and strings, when replacing the old world with the new one, so that less casting would be necessary.
+In an effort to make my contract more efficient, I tried to avoid allocating too much memory for a number, e.g., 16 bits when all I needed was 8.
+I also tried to avoid switching between byte arrays and strings, when replacing the old world with the new one, so that less casting would be necessary.

 Thanks to a combination of laziness, and laziness enabled by some very, very forgiving compilers and interpreters which do most of the work for me, my day-to-day programming doesn't involve too much thought about performance.
 So, this was actually pretty fun and more challenging than usual.